JonKing93/Github-Tutorial-Workshop/workshop/exercise-1.md

 So you made a repository, nice!
 Go ahead and navigate to its folder on your computer (remember, this is wherever we set the local path).
 Inside you should see three items

 1. A folder named ".git",
-2. A file named .gitattributes
+2. A file named .gitattributes, and
 3. A file named README.md

 For example, after creating my demo repository I have: